 Try to evolve with your colleagues towards a paperless work environment.
 By keeping all your digital documents, you will avoid a lot of waste.
 You will find all your files much easier on your computer and, in no time, you will have saved a tree.

-Choose the right products at the supermarket
+Eco-friendly living – Choose the right products at the supermarket

 At the supermarket, the plethora of products available to us can quickly make you dizzy.
-If we decide to consume more responsibly, we have several choices: organic, local, fair trade, seasonal products, vegetarians, bulk products, etc. We choose according to our own values products that make us happy, but above all we choose so as not to consume and waste, because an unconsumed vegetable, whether organic or not, remains a waste.
+If we decide to consume more responsibly, we have several choices: organic, local, fair trade, seasonal products, vegetarians, bulk products, etc. We choose according to our own values products that make us happy, but above all we choose so as not to consume and waste, because an unconsumed vegetable, whether organic or not, remains a w

 Favor public transport over the car